 2. Pre-Takeoff Stage-

 This is the second stages of economic development and it means that is also known as pre-condition stage.
 All the factors of production such as raw materials, labor, capital, technology are organized.
-There are significant improve events in political, social, and economic spheres.
+There are significantly improve events in political, social, and economic spheres.

-Infrastructures facilities like road, communication, electricity, and warehousing.
+In this stage, factors like infrastructures facilities like road, communication, electricity, and warehousing.

 Characteristics of Pre-Takeoff Stage-

 It includes various characteristics for explaining the pre-takeoff stage of economic development:-